svanteschubert/en16931-data-extractor/README.md

 Please note that this README.md is being generated.
 The version number and paths to the JAR are being replaced by automation during every build (ie. 'mvn install').
 The README.md to edit can be found at &lt;ROOT&gt;/site/README.md.

-The reason for this was to automate not only the build, but also the deployment of the JAR with all dependencies for the user (see usage sectio above).
+The reason for this was to automate not only the build, but also the deployment of the JAR with all dependencies for the user (see usage section above).
 For this reason the revision number from the &lt;ROOT&gt;/pom.xml - I am using the date - is being added to the generated artefacts and the artefacts (JARs & documentation) are being copied to the github site directory (ie. &lt;ROOT&gt;/docs).